Cross-AZ deployment and operations

 • Dedicated master nodes: Three dedicated master nodes are required for multi-AZ stability.

-The zone you select in the console serves as the cluster's primary access point.
-The system distributes nodes evenly across the selected zones based on real-time resource availability.
+The zone you select in the console (for example, Zone A) serves as the cluster's primary access point.
+The system automatically and evenly distributes nodes across the selected number of zones based on real-time resource availability in each zone (for example, if you select two zones, nodes may be deployed in Zone A and Zone B).

 1. Before you upgrade, verify the following: